Do you have symptoms?

 If you're sick and think you might have COVID-19 symptoms, our providers will guide you through next steps depending on your situation.

-According to the CDC, COVID-19 symptoms may appear 2-14 days after exposure, and include:
+According to the CDC, COVID-19 symptoms may appear 2-14 days after exposure.

 For your safety and the safety of the community, Baystate Health is asking patients to call their provider if: